 Wine and dine at the Briscoe Western Art Museum, located on the banks of the historic San Antonio Riverwalk, as it brings to life the vibrant culture and heritage of the Western United States.
 The Museum offers a permanent collection of Western art and artifacts, giving you the opportunity to experience artifacts and artwork depicting the American cowboy, Native American, the Vaquero and the many diverse cultures that forged the American West.

 Back by popular demand.
-Enjoy a painting class from professional artist Suzi Cyr while sipping mimosas and enjoying the view of the Seattle skyline.
+Enjoy a painting class from professional artist Suzy Cyr while sipping mimosas and creating your own masterpiece.
 Signup at the registration desk.

 Reception with light Hors d’oeuvres.